 Phyllis Nutkis is ATZUM’s U.S. Office Representative.
 She currently works in fundraising and marketing for a nonprofit social service agency which serves low-income Jews in Chicago.
 She previously taught preschool and kindergarten.
 She has a B.A. in music education from the University of Wisconsin-Milwaukee and an M.S. in Jewish education from the Siegel College of Jewish Studies in Cleveland, Ohio.
 She is a native of New Jersey but has lived in the midwest for the past 40 years.
 She and her husband, Norman, have three married children and four grandchildren.

 Sara Wenger is ATZUM’s Director of Administration.
 Her professional background includes work in the high-tech industry as well as administration and conference coordination.
 Sara holds a Bachelor of Arts degree from the University of British Columbia and also studied at the Hebrew University of Jerusalem.
-Sara is a native of Vancouver, Canada and has lived in Israel since 1996 with her husband, four children and two grandchildren.
+Sara is a native of Vancouver, Canada and has lived in Israel since 1996 with her husband and children.